tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I put the data that I scrapped for my work in an excel file with the Python library openpyxl.

 **Thoughts**: Openpyxl is very easy to use, and the data formatted in a spreadsheet is much more easier to read and analyze.

+### Day 48 June 30, 2020

+**Today's Progress**: Today I treated the data that I scrapped with Python to transform it in a csv file and be easier to import to my google account.
+I also started a new project for my Virtual Assistant that finds recipes based in the ingredients inputted by the user.

+**Thoughts**: Today I felt so unmotivated, I was very tired, but I could persist and study alot.
+I know these hard days will make me a better professional.
+I'll never give up of my dream to be a incredible software engineer.